-Form W-9 (Rev. 10-2007) Page 4
+Form W-9 (Rev. 12-2011) Page 4

-- 3. Real estate transactions.
-You must sign the certification.
-You may cross out item 2 of the certification. - 4.
-Other payments.
+- 4. Other payments.
 You must give your correct TIN, but you do not have to sign the certification unless you have been notified that you have previously given an incorrect TIN.
 "Other payments" include payments made in the course of the requester's trade or business for rents, royalties, goods (other than bills for merchandise), medical and health care services (including payments to corporations), payments to a nonemployee for services, payments to certain fishing boat crew members and fishermen, and gross proceeds paid to attorneys (including payments to corporations). - 5.
 Mortgage interest paid by you, acquisition or abandonment of secured property, cancellation of debt, qualified tuition program payments (under section 529), IRA, Coverdell ESA, Archer MSA or HSA contributions or distributions, and pension distributions.
 You must give your correct TIN, but you do not have to sign the certification.